-In her current role, Ms. Marcks works with companies who are looking to automate or acquisition integrations.
-She looks at current business processes and tries to normalize and make them more efficient, apply them, and help the team get the new business processes into an existing or brand new ERP implantation.
+In her current role, Ms. Marcks works with companies who are looking to automate or integrate acquisitions.
+She looks at current business processes and tries to normalize and make them more efficient, apply them, and help the team get the new business processes into an existing or brand-new ERP implementation.
 As a consultant, she has a duel role, looking at the business processes and making sure the consultants working with her on the project are implementing efficient processes and project management to achieve the corporation’s goals.
 She manages very large ERP implementations.
 Prior to this, she was vice president of information technology at McKesson, and prior to McKesson she spent 12 years in her own consulting business and working for other consulting firms.

 Ms. Marcks developed a methodology for project recovery, helping companies to turn around projects quickly that were over budget and behind schedule.
 She delivers value in an agile type approach.
 Her area of expertise is in large acquisition integrations, project recovery and JD Edwards implementations.
 Prior to the start of her professional career, Ms. Marcks pursued a formal education, earning an Associate of Arts in information technology and scientific data processing in 1972.

 Moving forward, Ms. Marcks will continue to consult, but will be semi-retired to spend time with her six grandchildren and travel to see the world.
 She is the proud mother of two wonderful children, Frank and Jennifer, and enjoys listening to classical music in her spare time.
-Jennifer has followed in her footsteps on the software side after receiving her bachelor’s degree and Frank saw how much she loved doing project management; he went back to school at 35 and received two bachelor’s degrees, and is now running a commercial construction company.
+Jennifer has followed in her footsteps in ERP implementations on the software side after receiving her bachelor’s degree and Frank saw how much she loved doing project management; he went back to school at 35 and received two bachelor’s degrees, and is now a director in a commercial construction company.
 Both of her children have thanked her for their work ethic, which she learned from her parents.